jaames/cod/README.md

  - Rewrite in Typescript and remove peg.js parser for a much simpler codebase
  - Tweak output syntax for easier usage
  - Add line number output
+ - Add support for languages where doc comment lines instead begin with a given prefix, like Emmylua annotations.

 A couple of things I didn't bother porting as they weren't relevant to me, feel free to make a PR though:
  - file streaming